fennec-lang/fennec/docs/design.md

 - can use small object headers that will transform to big ones (side tables) lazily
 - can omit all atomic ops in a component if we know it is single-threaded
 - guarantee that you can always read a full word if the address is aligned for faster copying?
+- main thing for performance is transparency and predictability in what the compiler does
+  - have a tree-walking interpreter as a reference
+  - have a single destination-driven code generation pipeline, checked against the interpreter
+  - have a way to write a portable vector version that is guaranteed to be identical to the scalar one
+  - have a way to write a non-portable vector version that is guaranteed to be identical to the portable one
+  - that's it; all people need is a sufficiently nice to use macro assembler

 ### Ergonomics